mhz-777/FCC-Survey-Form/README.md

    * pre-sketching a design in FIGMA allows me to experiment with different designs without having to code anything
    * rgba allows to apply opacity just to the parent
    * nesting the label and input tags allow the elements to appear in the same line rather than separately
+   * using media queries allows to design mobile first, then add querie for desktop later (although I learned this     too    late so I couldn't mobile first design this page ^-^)